glandium/allocator_api/README.md

 ## Differences with nightly rust

-The code was copied from the rust repository as of 8dd24c8ed4ac3e48068408fa21d491d7ffe45295, with #[stable] and #[unstable] annotations removed.
+The code was copied from the rust repository as of c5ffdd787d134c06735a1dc4457515a63bbce5f5, with #[stable] and #[unstable] annotations removed.

-In the allocator module (corresponding to core::heap), the `oom` function infinitely loops instead of calling `core::intrinsics::abort`, which is not stable.
+In the allocator module (corresponding to core::alloc), the `oom` function infinitely loops instead of calling `core::intrinsics::abort`, which is not stable.
 Implementations of the trait should override `oom` to handle the situation more appropriately.
+The `Opaque` type is an empty enum instead of an (not yet stable) extern type.

 In the raw_vec module (corresponding to alloc::raw_vec), `RawVec` uses `NonNull` instead of `Unique`.